 The 7 Processes of Project Time Management

-Project Time Management Knowledge area has 7 processes.
-Most of the project time management takes place during planning, therefore 6 processes of Project Time Management knowledge area belong to project planning process group and only one process belongs to Project Monitoring and control process group.
+This knowledge area has 7 processes.
+Most of the project time management takes place during planning, therefore 6 processes of the knowledge area belong to project planning process group and only one process belongs to Project Monitoring and control process group.

 Processes of Project Time Management Knowledge area are:

 - Plan Schedule Management: Organizing the time planning of the activities of a project.

 - Define Activities: It helps to define the activities that need to be done to perform the project.